guogenglin/RISST/README.md

   -f, --figure            Export the gene structure map of cps locus in inputfile -v, --version           Show version number and exit
 ```

-* We default to think the genome sequence file have a ".fasta" suffix, if your file is not, please change the ".fna" within above command to the suffix of your file.

 # Output